revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-71.Fyodor asked doubt to his coworker to explain the difference between `raw_input()` and `input()` in python.
+71. Fyodor asked a doubt to his coworker to explain the difference between `raw_input()` and `input()` in python.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python 2, `raw_input()` takes only the what exactly user enter by themself and passes it back as a string.
+- In python 2, `raw_input()` takes only what exactly user the enter by themself and passes it back as a string.
-- In python 3, `raw_input()` was taken as `input()`.So it will return exact what the user enter and old input() was removed.
+- In python 3, `raw_input()` was taken as `input()`.
+So it will return exactly what the user entered and the old input() was removed.

 </details>

 ---

-72.Can you explain Why is Python not fully object-oriented?
+72. Can you explain why Python is not fully object-oriented?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In Python is an object-oriented programming language but not pure.
-Because, Python doesn't support strong encapsulation , which is only one of many features associated with the term 'object-oriented'.
+Python is an object-oriented programming language but not completely.
+Because, Python doesn't support strong encapsulation, which is one of many features associated with the term 'object-oriented'.

 </details>

 ---

-73.Henry was checking Is there any way to kill a thread in python how will you help him to find it and explain it?
+73. Henry was checking if there is any way to kill a thread in python.
+How will you help him to find it and explain it?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python, we can able to kill a thread.
-To kill a thread we have many methods in these are,
+- In python, we can kill a thread.
+To kill a thread, we have many methods which are,
     - Create an **Exit_Request** flag.
     - Using the `multiprocessing` module.
     - Using the `trace` module.